necro-nemesis/LabyrinthAP/README.md

  - [License](#license)

 ## Prerequisites
-Start with a clean install of the [latest release of Raspbian](https://www.raspberrypi.org/downloads/raspbian/) (currently Buster and Stretch are verified as working).
+Start with a clean install of the [Armbian](https://www.armbian.com/) or [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) (currently Buster and Stretch are verified as working).
 Lite versions are recommended.
 If using Raspbian Buster you will need to run the command ```sudo apt-get update --allow-releaseinfo-change``` then elevate to root with ```sudo su``` before running the LokiAP installer script.
+These additional steps are not required when using Armbian.

+For Orange Pi R1 you can use Armbian Buster "nightly" found here: https://dl.armbian.com/orangepi-r1/nightly/ or stable Stretch found here: https://dl.armbian.com/orangepi-r1/

+Note:

+Specific code has been incorporated to take advantage of the OrangePi R1's second ethernet interface.
+The AP will provide access via ethernet in addition to wifi when using this board.

 For OrangePi Zero you can use an Armbian Buster "nightly" found here": https://dl.armbian.com/orangepizero/nightly/ or stable Armbian Stretch found here: https://dl.armbian.com/orangepizero/

-For Orange Pi R1 you can use Armbian Buster "nightly" found here: https://dl.armbian.com/orangepi-r1/nightly/ or stable Stretch found here: https://dl.armbian.com/orangepi-r1/
+Note:

+Although it will function the OrangePi Zero has a well documented issue with the XR819 wifi chip used on this board.
+It will drop connections occasionally as a result of unresolved firmware issues.
+The board is supported but I would recommend using the R1 over the Zero given it has two ethernet adapters and is equipped with a Realtek wifi chip which is stable.

 Be aware "nightly" Armbian releases can be unstable but are needed to run Buster.
 If in doubt use a Stretch release build.
+So far I have had good success with Buster nightly builds.

 To burn the image to an SD card on your PC you can use Etcher: https://www.balena.io/etcher/